+Name & Title ((print):

+Signature: Date:

+(4) High School Princ ipal:

+This partner w the CPIP proj upport the middle school principal will provid le to

+Name & Title ((print):

+Signature: Date:

+' ze each one's role/responsibilities, and nature from each entity):

+Name & Title ((print):

+Signature: Date:

-Other Partners (name each, summarize each one's role/responsibilities, and obtain the appropriate authorized signature from each entity): Name & Title (print): Signature: Date: (These pages may be duplicated or reproduced; all signatures do not have page if each partner's role is summarized on the form prior to signature.
-A should be added to include additional partners (e.g. high school principal) dditional pages
+(These pages may be duplicated or reproduced; all signatures do not have to be on the same page if each partner's role is summarized on the form prior to signature.
+Additional pages should be added to include additional partners (e.g. high school principals.)